chinamike65/hugo-tuolesi/content/book3/book3en.md

 There are also sentient beings who have to go through all the eight hot hells all over again, which is really boundless suffering.

+##### 2. Neighbouring Hells

-After the living beings in the Neighbouring Hells have eliminated the karma of the hot hells, they will go to the Neighbouring Hells to continue to suffer, and some were born in the Neighbouring Hells because of their karma from the beginning.
+After the living beings in the Hot Hells have eliminated the karma of the hot hells, they will go to the Neighbouring Hells to continue to suffer, and some were born in the Neighbouring Hells because of their karma from the beginning.

-Neighbouring Hells have four levels.
+The Neighbouring Hells have four levels.

+##### (1) Pit of Hot Embers

-(1) The living beings who have eliminated the karma of the hot hell have to come out of the hot hell and walk through a Pit of Hot Embers, as big as a grassland.
+The living beings who have eliminated the karma of the hot hell have to come out of the hot hell and walk through a Pit of Hot Embers, as big as a grassland.
 The fire of the Pit of Hot Embers will not burn above the knee, but the All of the following will burn to scorch.

 Karma is different, and the fire pool that is inspired by karma to manifest is not the same size.